Neera-d37/Neera-d37/README.md

 - 👋 Hi, I’m @Niranjana
-- 👀 I’m interested in tech, electronics
+- 👀 I’m interested in
 - 🌱 I’m currently learning btech
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...